OMarchevska/Airbus_Aircraft_Detection/README.md

 ## Results

-Both models were trained on the same data and tested on two unlabeled full-size images.
-Below is a comparison of their performance:
+Both models were trained on the same data and tested on 6 full-size images that were labeled manually using Roboflow.
+Below is a comparison of trained models performance:

 - **RetinaNet**:
   - Pros: High confidence in predictions.
   - Cons: Slower inference speed.
   - Metrics:
     - mAP: 0.6686
-    - mAP@[IoU=50]: 0.9445
+    - mAP50: 0.9445

 - **YOLOv8s**:
   - Pros: Lightning-fast predictions.
   - Cons: Slightly lower confidence in predictions.
-  - Metrics:
+  - Metrics (validation/testing):
-    - mAP: 0.75985
+    - mAP50-95: 0.76 / 0.72
-    - mAP@[IoU=50]: 0.987
+    - mAP50: 0.987 / 0.995